-there was a 10mins practice to help the subject get used to the environment.
-The EEG data from five subjects, who had shown a tendency to fall asleep during the driving simulation (i.e. with eyes closed for at least 10mins), were selected for data analysis in this paper.
+there was a 10 minutes practice to help the subject get used to the environment.
+The EEG data from five subjects, who had shown a tendency to fall asleep during the driving simulation, were selected for data analysis in this paper.